JoeWolfe12/JoeWolfe12.github.io/index.md

 ---
 layout: default
 title: Home
+permalink: /
 ---

-# Welcome to My Projects Site
+# Welcome to Elpunce

-This is my personal showcase.
+Hello!
+This is my personal showcase site.
+Use the menu above to learn about me, see my projects, or read my Thoughts.